xiam/go-playground/README.md

 filesystem, CGO or any kind of thing not supported or actively restricted by [NaCL](https://developer.chrome.com/native-client) you will be out of luck.

-This alternate Playground offers you more flexibility on that front, you can choose when to use the sandbox and when not to.
+This alternative Playground offers you more flexibility on that front, you can choose when to use the sandbox and when not to.

 ## So, this is like the Go Playground?